Luigian/Traffic/README.md

 The `gtsrb` directory contains 43 subdirectories numbered `0` through `42`.
 Each numbered subdirectory represents a different category (a different type of road sign).
 Within each traffic sign’s directory is a collection of images of that type of traffic sign.

-In `traffic.py` the `main` function accept as command-line arguments a directory containing the data and (optionally) a filename to which to save the trained model.
+In `traffic.py` the `main` function accepts as command-line arguments a directory containing the data and (optionally) a filename to which to save the trained model.
 The data and corresponding labels are then loaded from the data directory (via the `load_data` function) and split into training and testing sets.
 After that, the `get_model` function is called to obtain a compiled neural network that is then fitted on the training data.
 The model is then evaluated on the testing data.
 Finally, if a model filename was provided, the trained model is saved to disk.

 ### Loading the data